Endometrial biopsy

 • High accuracy: capable of detecting pathological changes in the endometrium precisely

-• Early detection: can identify precancerous lesions and cancers early, improving treatment outcomes
+• Early detection: can identify precancerous lesions and cancer early, improving treatment outcomes

-• Minimally invasive: the procedure is minor and does not require surgery
+• Minimally invasive: the procedure is gentle and does not require surgery

-• Rapid results: samples are usually examined within a few days
+• Rapid results: samples are usually analyzed within a few days

-Additionally, this procedure helps physicians assess overall reproductive health and provides a scientific basis for subsequent treatments.
+Additionally, this examination helps doctors evaluate overall reproductive health and provides a scientific basis for subsequent treatments.

 Risks and Side Effects

-While endometrial resection is relatively safe, some side effects and risks may occur:
+While endometrial biopsy is relatively safe, some side effects and risks may occur:

 • Mild bleeding or spotting